-If you are looking for a trusted, well respected and expert gum disease specialist in Central London, then 75 Harley Street Dental Practice can help.
+If you're looking for a well respected and highly experienced gum disease dentist in London, our 5* rated Harley Street dental surgery can help.

 Gum disease can start when you are a child, however chronic periodontitis is normally only a problem for adults.

 You might be worried about bad breath or your teeth looking longer as the gum covers less of them.